This was written as a creative essay tongue-in-cheek:

 We followed what appeared to be a game trail.
 It took us into the muddy and mosquito infested jungle.
 We could see depressions in the ground where many pigs had made their beds.

 “There.”
 She pointed at a huge daddy sized pig.
 Behind him there were three or four piglets.
 They scampered away making little pig sized grunts.
-Weaving through the jungle we pursued them, catching quick glimpses until we could
+Weaving through the jungle we pursued them, catching quick glimpses until we could no longer keep up.

 “Bananas.”
 She said.
 Sure enough, there were a bunch of bananas just lying there, with no banana tree in sight.